Inspector Clouseau

 Inspector Jacques Clouseau ([ʒɑk kluzo]), later granted the rank of Chief Inspector, is a fictional character in Blake Edwards' farcical The Pink Panther series.
+Clouseau's immense ego, eccentricity, exaggerated French accent, and prominent mustache are all a parody of Hercule Poirot, the fictional Belgian detective created by Agatha Christie.
 He is portrayed by Peter Sellers in the original series, and also by Alan Arkin in the 1968 film Inspector Clouseau and, in a cameo, by Roger Moore (credited as Turk Thrust II) in the 1983 film Curse of the Pink Panther.
-In the 2006 remake and its 2009 sequel, Clouseau is portrayed by Steve Martin.
+In the 2006 reboot and its 2009 sequel, Clouseau is portrayed by Steve Martin.
 Clouseau's likeness also appears in the Pink Panther animated cartoon shorts and segments, where he is known as simply "the Inspector".
-More recent animated depictions from the 1970s onward were redesigned to more closely resemble Sellers, and later Martin.